 If you’re someone who’s struggling to find a job within your major, know that this is normal and okay if you end up in a job outside of your major.

 P.S.
-Don’t forget to grab a copy of the productive job-hunting cheat sheet so you can quickly and efficiently land that great, first job.
+Don’t forget to grab a copy of the Productive Job-Hunting Game Plan so you can quickly and efficiently land that great, first job.

 You can check out other post-college journey stories here:

 - Why you should keep pushing forward even if you feel like you’re backtracking – Korin

 - The Importance of finding balance during your job hunt – Tre